rupertbg/dock-arranger/README.md

 ### Options

-The first section made up of arrays which you can use to input names of apps located in /Applications that you would like added to the dock.
+The first section is made up of arrays which you can use to input names of apps located in /Applications that you would like added to the dock.

 The second section is made up of find commands in for loops that iterate through the arrays of names to produce arrays of full paths compatible with dockutil.
 I have appended most name arrays into a single 'apppaths' array, however you could keep them separate by naming the output arrays differently.
 The reason you would do this brings us to the next section.
 There is also an example of picking individual elements from the arrays using conditions.